tableau/server-client-python/docs/api-ref.md

 Name | description
 :--- | :---
 `view_item` | Specifies the view to populate.
-`req_options` | (Optional) You can pass in request options to specify the image resolution and the maxage of the cached view image on server.
-By default, the image will be in low resolution and cached for 240 minutes.
+`req_options` | (Optional) You can pass in request options to specify the image resolution and the maximum age of the view image cached on the server.
+By default, the image will be in low resolution.
+The maximum image cache time is the value of `maxage` in minutes, and must be an integer between 1 and 240.
+A value of zero will cause the minimum cache time of 1 minute.
+A value of -1 will cache images for the time configured in server settings.
 You can also specify view filters to be applied when the image is generated.
 See [ImageRequestOptions class](#imagerequestoptions-class) for more details.

 **Exceptions**